Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Payment time: How long it took to fulfill payment after the order was placed
 - fulfillment time: How long it took to fulfill the order after payment

 This is all information that we would have had to capture through direct measurements.
-There wouldn't be a simple way to get this data without direct measurements.
 We include the function that creates the data here so that you can see that we used simple exponentially distributed data on the components of the process.
 This may or may not be true in practice, but we have seen similar patterns in actual data.

 ```r